HOME ~ INDEX

 Throughout the planet's 4-billion-year history, eight supercontinents have formed and broken up due to the churning and circulation in the Earth's mantle.
 Beginning about 4 billion years ago was the first supercontinent "Superior Craton," next came "Vaalbara," "Ur," "Kenorland," "Columbia (aka Nuna)," "Rodinia," "Pannotia (aka Vendian)," and most recently, "Pangaea."

 It's fascinating to learn about the early history of Illinois and how the French, British, and Spanish played a role in its development.
-The coexistence between the French and indigenous Indians due to their shared interest in the fur trade is a unique aspect of this history.
-The fact that the French population peaked in Illinois, with around 40% of them being African slaves, is also a significant detail that highlights the complex social dynamics of the time.
+The coexistence between the French and the indigenous people was due to their shared interest in the fur trade.
+A unique aspect of this time period was the social dynamics of what would become what we call; "common sense" in the modern day.
+The fact that the French population peaked in Illinois, with around 40% of them being African slaves, was a significant detail, rarely mentioned, that highlights the complex social dynamics of the time.

 The rivalry between France and Britain and the Spanish's more cordial relations with France led to migration across the Mississippi, which further shaped the region's history.
 It's interesting to note that the British attempted to oust the French from Illinois but were unable to do so due to various disputes and French stubbornness.